M7OCM/890/README.md

 The firmware is community based and by numerous developers.
 For a full feature list please visit OEFWCOM.
 Numerous enhancements: an extended menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, presets, quick access keys, 8 scan lists and full colour spectrum to name a few.

+OEFWCOM projects that are in development include s-meter and squelch threshold revisions plus enhanced AM register correction to further improve that area.
+All of this is being done by enthusiasts, in their own time and for no financial gain.

 [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)

 The OEFW/OEFWCOM innovators: